sagemath/trac_to_gh/Issue 171.md

 # Issue 171: bug in power series hom constructor

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/171

 Original creator: was